abhiTronix/vidgear/docs/gears/ffgear/usage.md

 === "Using `loop` filter"

-    Another way to loop a video is to use the `loop` complex filter via the `-filter_complex` FFmpeg flag as an attribute of the `options` dictionary parameter in the FFGear API.
+    The `loop` filter is used within an FFmpeg filtergraph (`-filter_complex`) to **repeat a specific segment** of video frames.
+In the FFGear API, it can be configured as an attribute of the `options` dictionary parameter.

     !!! danger "This filter places all frames into memory (RAM), so applying [`trim`](https://ffmpeg.org/ffmpeg-filters.html#toc-trim) filter first is strongly recommended.
 Otherwise, you might run out of memory."